 Experience two days of silence in Styrassic Park!

-On these days (12 and 13 April 2024), we will adapt the park so that it is also accessible for autistic and highly sensitive people as well as those seeking peace and quiet.
-Based on the “Quiet Hour” in supermarkets, we want to make tourism more accessible with our “Quiet Days”.
-The “Quiet Days” are intended to create an inclusive space in which all families can create wonderful memories together with their children.
+On these days (April 11th and 12th, 2025) we will adapt the park so that it is also accessible to autistic and highly sensitive people as well as those seeking peace and quiet.
+Based on the “quiet hour” in supermarkets, we want to make tourism more barrier-free with our “Quiet Days”.
+The “Quiet Days” are intended to create an inclusive space in which all families can create beautiful memories together with their children.

-Designed to meet the needs of people who are sensitive to stimuli
+Designed to meet the needs of sensitive people

-All electronic dinosaurs, loudspeakers and other “noise makers” will be switched off and our cinema auditorium will be transformed into a low-stimulus room where you can retreat if you are overstimulated.
-The rides will have “quiet times” and “active times”, which will alternate every two hours.
-Activities such as climbing, plaster moulding, painting station, giant slide and bouncy castles can be enjoyed throughout the day.
-Our excavation site is available all day for exploring, where you can try your hand at palaeontology.
-Those who find the playground too busy will find peace and quiet in our dinosaur forest, where benches invite you to rest and listen to the birds.
+All electronic dinosaurs, loudspeakers and other “noise makers” will be turned off and our cinema hall will be converted into a space with little stimulation, where you can retreat if you feel overwhelmed.
+The rides will have “quiet times” and “active times” that will alternate every two hours.
+Activities such as climbing, plaster casting, painting stations, giant slides and bouncy castles can be enjoyed throughout the day.
+Our excavation site is available for research all day long, where you can try your hand at paleontology.
+Those who find the playground too busy can find peace in our dinosaur forest, where benches invite you to rest and listen to the birds.

 Great support

-LebensgrGoß will be on hand with an information stand on the Breastfeeding Days.
-This stand will provide information about the topic and inform interested parties.
-The stand will also serve as a networking centre for those affected.
-Thanks to Neuroth, noise-cancelling headphones will be available to borrow for children who still find the hustle and bustle too much.
-These are available on request at the entrance while stocks last.
+LebensgrGoß will have an information stand on the quiet days.
+This is intended to educate people about the topic and inform those interested.
+The stand will also serve as a networking point for those affected.
+For children who find the hustle and bustle too much, Neuroth will provide noise-cancelling headphones to borrow.
+These are available at the entrance on request, while supplies last.

 Führt dich nach oben